Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Methods

 \section{Methods}

-We propose cDDPMs where we use an image encoder network and embed the input image in a context vector $\bm{c} \in \mathbb{R}^d$ to condition the denoising Unet on meaningful features of the input image.
+In our proposed cDDPM we use an image encoder network and embed the input image in a context vector $\bm{c} \in \mathbb{R}^d$ to condition the denoising Unet on meaningful features of the input image.
 Our motivation is that the additional information in $\bm{c}$ guides the generation process towards consistent intensity characteristics across the input image and its reconstruction.
-Hence, by introducing the context vector $\bm{c}$ we aim to recover local intensity information that is lost during the forward (noising) process of DDPMs.
+Hence, by introducing the context vector $\bm{c}$ we aim to recover local intensity information lost during the forward (noising) process of DDPMs.
 We utilize an image encoder with a dense latent space to extract information regarding the coarse shape and local intensity information of the noise-free input image.
-This latent representation can then be used to condition the denoising process and supplement the individual context of the input image without providing detailed pixel-wise information that could be used to perform a copy task.
-A general depiction of our approach is shown in Fig. \ref{fig:graphical abstract}.
+This latent representation can then be used to condition the denoising process and supplement the individual context of the input image without providing detailed pixel-wise information that could be used to perform a 'copy task'.
+A general depiction of our approach is shown in Figure \ref{fig:graphical abstract}.